Hannah-Sten/TeXiFy-IDEA/CONTRIBUTING.md

 ## I just have a question!
-The fastest way to reach us is on the project's [Gitter chat](https://gitter.im/TeXiFy-IDEA) (just log in with your GitHub account).
+The fastest way to reach us is by starting a [GitHub Discussion](https://github.com/Hannah-Sten/TeXiFy-IDEA/discussions).
+You can also reach us on the project's [Gitter chat](https://gitter.im/TeXiFy-IDEA) (just log in with your GitHub account).
 We will get notified directly if you post something there and we try to get back to you as soon as possible.

-As an alternative, you can always [submit an issue with the label 'support'](https://github.com/Hannah-Sten/TeXiFy-IDEA/issues/new?labels=support&body=).

 ## Your first contribution
 Unsure where to start?